-If you’ve previously failed your GCSE English, you might find that you need to resit in order to progress to the next stage of your career, or if - like our students Vicky and Asher - you want to take your career in a completely new direction.
+If you’ve previously failed your GCSE English, you might find that you need to resit in order to progress to the next stage of your career, or if - like our students Skye and Izabel - you want to take your career in a completely new direction.

 Resitting is now easier than ever as you can study your GCSE English Language or English Literature online.
 This means you can study at your own pace and fit learning around your busy schedule.

-Whether you’re resitting GCSE English straightaway or years after your first attempt, online learning can be the key to unlocking your potential and bagging the grade you need.
+Whether you’re resitting GCSE English straightaway or years after your first attempt, online learning can be the key to unlocking your potential and earning the grade you want - and need.

 English Literature vs English Language